-Seven tips for choosing the right DAW and recording software from seasoned music producers and recording musicians
+Seven tips for choosing the best DAW and recording software from seasoned music producers and recording musicians

 You’ve polished your lyrics, tuned your guitar, stuffed your computer with RAM, and are ready to nail the perfect take of your new song.
-But the question remains: Of the many recording software options available, which is the right one to help you get the job done in your home studio?
+But the question remains: Of the many recording software options available, which is the best DAW to help you get the job done in your home studio?

 While there are many options that can move you from first riff to final track, it can be confusing choosing the right digital audio workstation (DAW) for your creative process and musical output.
 Here are some tips from seasoned music producers and recording musicians to help you along the way.